 Due to our broad customer and sector diversification, we consider this risk to be low, as the loss of individual customers would have only a limited impact on our earnings, asset and financial positions.
-Due to increasing market transparency, it is possible that this risk will have to be weighted higher in the future.

 Technology and quality risks

 As an excellent top innovator offering internationally competitive products and services, the Masterflex Group is exposed to the risk of losing this position due to declining innovative strength or even human error as well as loss of know-how.
 To avoid this, we drive a continuous, structured research and development process in order to be able to meet customer requirements.
 We counter the risk of know-how loss by means of appropriate confidentiality and invention protection agreements and by sensitizing employees to the handling of confidential information.
 In addition, sensitive data is only made accessible to a selected and limited group of people.
 To ensure that this continues in the future, an innovation management process has been in place for several years and was further optimized last year: An internal panel of experts decides on further developments according to clear process and evaluation specifications (so-called stage-gate process).
 The members make decisions in particular on the basis of market analyses and profitability considerations.